-SEER LEVELS: WHAT ARE THEY AND WHAT IS THE DIFFERENCE?
+SEER RATINGS: WHAT ARE THEY AND WHAT IS THE DIFFERENCE?

 If you’ve ever looked at an air conditioning or heating unit, you may have noticed a yellow energy guide tag that shows a seasonal energy efficiency ratio.
 This is a SEER rating that is given to HVAC units based on the ratio of cooling output over the cooling season, divided by the consumed amount of energy in Watt-Hours.

-Typically, a SEER value can range from around 10 to 25 depending on how efficient the unit actually is.
+Typically, SEER ratings can range from around 10 to 25 depending on how efficient the unit actually is.
 The SEER rating gives an idea of what the efficiency can be, however, depending on how you use it, the actual number of a unit can be lower.

 For example, if you have an air conditioning unit that shows a SEER rating of 21, this is only the maximum rating and will be reached only if you use your air conditioning unit in a specific manner.
 If you overwork the unit, the SEER rating drops.